The 4 Components of a Successful Content Strategy (+1 Bonus)

 • adds all remaining topics to the editorial calendar

-And BOOM!
-Their 12-month content calendar is done.
+And that’s it their 12-month content plan is done.

 So what’s the issue here?